betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

    Some handle source code.
    Consider [Crossref](https://www.crossref.org), [Zenodo](https://zenodo.org) and [Open Science Framework](https://osf.io).

-1. Present or Publish (about the software)
+1. Present or Publish

-   Get at least one piece of literature (conference presentation or proceedings publication) anywhere it may be a good fit where you can write in more detail about the computer science known-how.
+   Try to get at least one piece of literature (conference presentation or proceedings publication) anywhere it may be a good fit where you can write in more detail about the computer science known-how.
    Often case-studies and lessons learned are good candidate topical areas for a piece of literature focusing on the computer science aspects of the project.
    Published research papers, technical reports, or whitepapers that discuss the project's methodologies, challenges, and outcomes are a great way to capture the computer science know-how of a project.